Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 ]

-The Linodes will be able to communicate with one another through a VLAN.
-A VLAN is a private network link between Linodes in the same VPC.
-It allows internal traffic to flow securely-even between instances in different subnets-as long as they share the same VLAN.
+Deploy Linode compute instances that correspond with the private VMs from your Azure environment (e.g., Alice, Bob, and Charlie) to the private-subnet.
+The Linodes can communicate with each other through a VLAN, which is a private network link between Linodes in the same VPC.
+It allows internal traffic to flow securely, even between instances in different subnets, as long as they share the same VLAN.

 --type g6-standard-2 \